Scott Walker — Suno AI prompt

 What makes Scott Walker's 60s output so compelling for today's creators is its audacious scope and emotional depth.
 He didn't just sing songs; he crafted immersive, cinematic soundscapes that were both beautiful and unsettling.
 The production is rich and layered, often feeling like a lost film score, full of unexpected shifts and dark undertones.
 This era cemented his legacy as an artist unafraid to explore the darker corners of the human condition, making him an ideal reference point for anyone looking to infuse their Suno AI creations with genuine gravitas, morose beauty, and a touch of the avant-garde, even within a pop framework.

-His melancholic grandeur, combined with arrangements that were simultaneously ornate and precise, offers a blueprint for crafting songs that are both accessible and profoundly impactful.
+His melancholic grandeur, combined with arrangements that were simultaneously ornate and precise, is a model for songs that are both accessible and profoundly impactful.
 The theatricality isn't superficial; it's integral to the emotional core, making his music a powerful study in mood and narrative.
 For Suno users, understanding Walker's meticulous approach to atmosphere and his fearless embrace of complexity can unlock new dimensions in AI-generated baroque-pop.